mcedit/mcedit/README.md

 ### Freezing/Packaging

-"Freezing" Python applications to deploy them for use by non-technical users is not in any way fun, except errors and edge cases.
+"Freezing" Python applications to deploy them for use by non-technical users is not in any way fun, expect errors and edge cases.

 Additional dependenies are required to package MCEdit.
 Regardless of which platform you're targetting, [esky](http://pypi.python.org/pypi/esky/) will be required.